NorESMhub/NorESM/doc/configurations/newbie-guide.rst

   - ``-case`` defines a casename of your choice and created a folder by that name in <noresm-base>/cases/.

   - ``-mach`` defines the machine you will run the model on.
-The model NorESM2 has been configured to be run on a set of different machines which is listed here :ref:`platforms`.
+The model NorESM2 has been configured to be run on a set of different machines (see list at :ref:`platforms`).
 If you are running the model on a machine not listed you will need to configure the model beyond this newbie guide.

   - ``-res`` defines the resolution of your run.
 See :ref:`experiments` for more details.